Atif Aslam: 2016–2020

 In January 2019, the "Auliya" song from Hum Chaar was released, composed by Vipin Patwa.
-"Baarishein" released on 13 February 2019, a day before the 2019 Pulwama Attack.
+"Baarishein" released on 13 February 2019, a day before the 2019 Pulwama attack.
 He performed at 18th Lux Style Awards and sang "Mujhe Dil Se Na Bhulana" with Momina Mustehsan as a tribute to Bangladeshi-Pakistani actress Shabnam.

 "In Dinon" and "Anjaana" from the Superstar film were also released.
 Pardadari, sung by Aslam and Abida Parveen also released.

 Coke Studio started with songs of Aslam in Season 12.
 Aaye Kuch Abr, Mubarik Mubarik and Wohi Khuda Hai were released.

 The song "Kinna Sona" became a topic of controversy as it was originally recorded by Aslam for the film Marjaavaan, but the track was replaced at the last minute by Indian singer Jubin Nautiyal.
 The song was a mix-and-match blended cover with heavy inspirations from Pakistani Sufi Islamic Qawwali music that was sung by NFAK.
 In June 2020, T-Series released the original cover sung by Aslam on YouTube, but was forced to remove it and immediately issued an apology after a threat-laced campaign led by various right-wing Indian nationalist figures and parties such as the Maharashtra Navnirman Sena.

+Following heightened India–Pakistan tensions after the 2016 Uri attack, Pakistani artists faced restrictions on working in India, affecting Aslam’s Bollywood career.
+His Indian performances were cancelled and his existing songs were temporarily removed from some platforms.
+In 2025, his Instagram account was also reportedly blocked for Indian users.
+Aslam has since described the restrictions as a roughly decade long ban.

 In 2020, Atif released "Woh Mere Bin".
 He also sang Zong advertisement song "Aik Naya Khaab".

 In April 2020, he recited Azaan shortly after which Coke Studio released "Asma-ul-Husna" in May 2020, recited by Atif Aslam and produced by Zulfiqar Jabbar Khan as an expression of solidarity with humanity amid the COVID-19 pandemic.
 It features voices from the universe recorded by NASA, thirty three backing vocalist from across the globe and the sound of Daf with pronunciation supervised by Hafiz Idrees giving it the feat of having 4M views in four days on YouTube and as of December 2021, it has received over 50M views.
 Atif Aslam worked for an ad of Infinix Mobile Zero 8.
-"Kadi Te Hans" released on 20 November 2020 by VELO Sound Station which got 2.5M views in two days of its release.
+"Kadi Te Hans" released on 20 November 2020 by Velo Sound Station which got 2.5M views in two days of its release.

 After a solo debut concert in New Jersey in 2008, Aslam returned with his band and special guests to Queens Colden Center, New York for a performance on 2 July 2020.
 He continued to tour the world with headline performances at the Royal Albert Hall in London, alongside Jay Sean.

 Aslam has also performed in Bangladesh and Kenya.
 Aslam performed alongside Sonu Nigam in three occasions, one of which is a concert Shaam-e-Dostana at the Putrajaya International Convention Centre in Malaysia.